Patient education: Bone density testing (Beyond the Basics)

 If it turns out that you have osteoporosis or are at risk for it (known as low bone mass or osteopenia), you can take steps to prevent fractures.
 (See "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)".)

 WHO SHOULD GET BONE DENSITY TESTING?

 Osteoporosis targets women much more often than men, and it becomes more common after menopause and with advancing age.
-As a result, healthcare providers recommend bone density testing for women who have been through menopause and are at least 65 years old.
-In addition, there are certain characteristics that put people at higher risk for fracture, so healthcare providers sometimes recommend testing in men or women younger than 65 who have one or more risk factors.
+As a result, health care providers recommend bone density testing for women who have been through menopause and are at least 65 years old.
+In addition, there are certain characteristics that put people at higher risk for fracture, so health care providers sometimes recommend testing in men or women younger than 65 years who have one or more risk factors.
 (See "Screening for osteoporosis".)

 Risk factors for fracture — Factors that increase a person's risk of fracture and may lead to earlier bone density testing include:

 ●Long-term use of steroid (glucocorticoid) medications such as prednisone